Environment

 Source: Environmental Health Indicators Programme, Massey University.

-Survey/data set: Administrative data for 2016.
-Access publicly available alcohol licence density data from the Massey University website www.healthspace.ac.nz/maps/maps_Alcohol.html
+Survey/data set: Administrative data to 2019.
+Custom data request for 2019.
+Access publicly available alcohol licence density data from the Massey University website www.healthspace.ac.nz/resources-datasets-metadata-links

 View technical notes and data tables for this indicator.